mettinger/slotmachine-ethereum/README.md

 Tips and instructions for creating your custom slot machine contract:

 1. Modify THE section at the beginning of the contract marked off as "START MACHINE DEFINITION" AND "END MACHINE DEFINITION".
 The essential elements to define are:
-  a.
-The number of reels on your machine: numReel
+  * The number of reels on your machine: numReel
-  b.
-The maximum payout multiplier: maxMultiplier
+  * The maximum payout multiplier: maxMultiplier
 2. The jupyter notebook python/slotMachine.ipynb contains tools and utilities to assist in the process of creating a custom slot machine.